New Job Mortgage | Can you get a mortgage in a new job? Yes

 What if my new job is in a different area of the country?

-If your new job is going to require you to move, so long as your new place of work is a realistic commuting distance to the place your applying for a mortgage on, this shouldn’t be a problem.
+If your new job is going to require you to move, so long as your new place of work is a realistic commuting distance to the place you’re applying for a mortgage on, this shouldn’t be a problem.

 Say your new job is in Manchester and you’re applying for a mortgage on a house in London, that’s not realistic.